timm/timm.github.io/bio.md

-Prof. Menzies is the co-founder of the PROMISE conference series devoted to reproducible experiments in software engineering ([http://openscience.us/repo](http://openscience.us/repo)).
-He is an associate editor of IEEE Transactions on Software Engineering, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, and the Software Quality Journal.
+Prof. Menzies is the co-founder of the PROMISE conference series devoted to reproducible experiments in software engineering ([http://tiny.cc/seacraft](http://tiny.cc/seacraft)).
+He is an associate editor of IEEE Transactions on Software Engineering, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, IEEE Software, and the Software Quality Journal.
 In 2015, he served as co-chair for the ICSE'15 NIER track.
 In 2016, he serves as co-general chair of ICMSE'16.
 For more, see his vita ([http://goo.gl/8eNhYM](http://goo.gl/8eNhYM)) or his list of publications